Jimmy Butler NBA Preview vs. the Pacers

 Jimmy Butler Insights vs. the Pacers

-- This season, he's accounted for 7.4% of his team's three-pointers made, averaging 1.2 per game.
+- Butler is responsible for taking 13.1% of his team's field goal attempts this season with 14.3 per game.

-- Butler's opponents, the Pacers, have one of the slowest offensive tempos, ranking 26th, averaging 107.8 possessions per game, while his Heat average 98.9 per game, which ranks 18th among NBA teams.
+- Butler's opponents, the Pacers, have one of the NBA's slowest tempos with 108 possessions per game, while his Heat rank 18th in possessions per game with 99.5.

-- The Pacers are the 29th-best defensive team in the NBA, giving up 124.8 points per game.
+- Defensively, the Pacers are last in the NBA, allowing 125.8 points per contest.

-- The Pacers concede 43.6 rebounds per game, ranking 10th in the NBA.
+- The Pacers are the 11th-ranked team in the league, giving up 43.8 rebounds per game.

-- In terms of assists, the Pacers have allowed 24.7 per contest, eighth in the league.
+- The Pacers allow 24.7 assists per contest, sixth-ranked in the league.

-- Giving up 10 made 3-pointers per contest, the Pacers are the best squad in the NBA.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!